 5 Top Tips To Stop Misplaced Cat Scratching

-1. Clean all the scratched areas or marks in the home with just warm water or simple soap.
+- Clean all the scratched areas or marks in the home with just warm water or simply with soap.
 When cats scratch, they leave scent marks which make them feel happy!
 However, these markers also call your kitty back to the same spot for another scratch.
-Cleaning this scent off your furniture will take away some of that temptation!
+Cleaning this scent off your furniture will take away some of that temptation.

-3. Consider your kitty’s preferences.
-When choosing a scratching post,think about what your cat likes to scratch.
-If its a rough surface, then consider a rope scratching post, if it's carpet get a carpet covered post.
-Placing a scratching post near your cat’s top scratch spot, or by their bed will help them learn that this is a good place to scratch. and will encourage them to continue scratching.
-A sturdy, strong post is also essential for your cat to be able to stretch the full length of their body - make sure it doesn’t wobble!
+- Consider your kitty’s preferences.
+When choosing a scratching post, think about where your cat already likes to scratch.
+If your cat always heads for rough surfaces and fabrics they’re not alone!
+Placing a scratching post near your cat’s top scratch spot, or by their bed will help them learn that this is a good place to use. and will encourage them.
+A sturdy, strong post is also essential for your cat to be able to stretch the full length of their body - make sure it doesn’t wobble.

-4. FELISCRATCH by FELIWAY is also an effective, clinically proven way to help your kitten or newly adopted cat learn where they should scratch.
-Applied to a scratching post, FELISCRATCH helps to attract your kitten or new cat to scratch in a more kitty-friendly place.
+- FELISCRATCH by FELIWAY is also an effective, clinically proven way to help your cat learn where they should scratch.
+Applied to a scratching post, FELISCRATCH helps to attract your cat to scratch in a more kitty-friendly place.
 It can be used on both vertical and horizontal surfaces, and sends a message to your cat that this is a good place to scratch; with both visual (blue lines) and invisible signals (“territory messages”).
-This teaches even stubborn scratchers to move to a post instead of your furniture!
+This helps even stubborn scratchers to move to a post instead of your furniture!

-5. FELISCRATCH by FELIWAY can also be used with FELIWAY CLASSIC Spray.
-FELIWAY CLASSIC should be sprayed where your cat has been scratching, such as the sofa - once you have cleaned it with warm water or mild soap.
-FELIWAY CLASSIC Spray helps deter your cat from scratching on inappropriate objects.
-Remember not to use FELIWAY CLASSIC on the scratching post as this would stop your cat from using it!
+- FELISCRATCH by FELIWAY can also be used with FELIWAY Spray.
+FELIWAY should be sprayed where your cat has been scratching, such as the sofa - once you have cleaned it with warm water or mild soap.
+Remember not to use FELIWAY on the scratching post as this would stop your cat from using it!